An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Commercial Tanning Units

-Home tanning devices and tanning salons are not usually recommended, but they may be helpful for patients who do not have access to a medical facility.
-Many patients have achieved a significant reduction in symptoms after taking acitretin and being exposed to a UVB commercial tanning unit (specifically, a Wolff tanning bed).
+Home tanning devices and tanning salons are not usually recommended, but they may be helpful for people who do not have access to a medical facility.
+Many people have achieved a significant reduction in symptoms after taking acitretin and being exposed to a UVB commercial tanning unit (specifically, a Wolff tanning bed).

 Although sunburn puts people at risk for skin cancer and can make psoriasis worse, regular exposure to the sun helps clear up psoriasis in people with mild-to-moderate conditions.
 People should cover non-affected areas with clothing or sunscreen and sunbathe only until the skin starts to tan.